-NB The maximum award from this part of the Fund which was previously capped at £2,000, will rise to £5,000.
-Organisations who were previously successful in applying to this element of the fund can contact Co-operation Ireland directly to request an additional amount up to £5k (e.g. if an organisation was awarded £2k from the 1st round of applications, they can ask for a further £3k).
+NB Organisations who were previously successful in applying to this element of the fund can reapply to receive up to £5k (e.g. if an organisation was awarded £2k from the 1st round of applications, they can apply for a further £3k).

 The purpose of this Sports Sustainability Fund is to help address the economic consequences of the COVID 19 health pandemic effecting the sports sector.
 It will provide the financial interventions needed to stabilise and sustain sports core governing bodies of sport; enabling them to withstand the worst impacts of Covid19.

 COVID 19 Charities Fund Phase 2 (Closing 5pm 22nd January)

 The Covid-19 Charities Fund (phase 2) - £11.7m to provide financial support to charities that have lost income due to Covid-19 and are unable to cover unavoidable costs between 1 Oct-31 Mar 2021.

 Groundwork NI: Whitemountain Programme (Next Deadline 12 Noon, 29th Jan)